yugabyte/bank-of-anthos/DEMO.md

  * redis - additional container
  * accounts-db - config map has postgres URI for YugabyteDB, you need this pod to initialize the db
  * ledger-db - config map has postgres URI for YugabyteDB, you need this pod to initialize the db

-Optional: You may find the tools [kubectx and kubens](https://github.com/ahmetb/kubectx) helpful in navigating multiple contexts and namespaces.

 The password to just about everything in the application is `password`.